-This procedure is intended to provide employees with avenues to raise serious concerns within the school.
-The school hopes employees will find the procedure a satisfactory way of dealing with concerns.
-An employee does have the right to take the matter outside of the school or Shropshire Council.
+This procedure is intended to provide a mechanism to raise serious concerns within the school and a satisfactory way of dealing with those concerns.

+Any employee who has a concern about action or inaction that merits action under the whistleblowing procedure has the right to take the matter outside of the school or Shropshire Council.

 The following are possible contact points:

-- an external auditor. - relevant professional bodies who regulate organisations (including the Ombudsman). - a solicitor. - the police. - Protect (Whistleblowing Charity) whistle@protect-advice.org.uk Telephone: 020 3117 2520 - the NSPCC's 'what you can do to report abuse' dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally, or have concerns about the way a concern is being handled by their school or college.
-Staff can call 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk.
-Weblink help@nspcc.org.uk.
-Weblink www.nspcc.org.uk/keeping-children-safe/reporting-abuse/dedicated-helplines/whistleblowing-advice-line
+- an external auditor - relevant professional bodies who regulate organisations (including the Ombudsman). - a solicitor - the police - Protect (Whistleblowing Charity) whistle@protect-advice.org.uk Telephone: 020 3117 2520 - the NSPCC's 'what you can do to report abuse' dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
+Staff can call 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk Weblink: www.nspcc.org.uk/keeping-children-safe/reporting-abuse/dedicated-helplines/whistleblowing-advice-line

 The disclosure of confidential information would normally constitute a serious disciplinary offence which could result in dismissal or other disciplinary action.
-Accordingly, if an employee did take the matter outside the school or Shropshire Council they would need to ensure that either no confidential information is disclosed or that there are wholly exceptional circumstances which the school would consider justified in the circumstances.
+Accordingly, if an employee did take the matter outside of the prescribed policies and procedures agreed by the school and/or Shropshire Council, they would need to ensure that every effort is made not to disclose personal sensitive data or other information that might be subject to the Data Protection Act and the GDPR.